Registering Amazon Linux Clients

 amazonlinux2-uyuni-client

-Make sure you also add and sync amazonlinux2-extra-docker channel if you plan to use Docker at your Amazon Linux instances.
+For Amazon Linux 2, make sure you also add and synchronize amazonlinux2-extra-docker channel if you plan to use Docker at your Amazon Linux instances.

 Procedure: Adding Software Channels at the Command Prompt